bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/no-mono-record-fields.md

-(Without the `‑XNoMonoRecordFields` flag, field selector function `x` would be exported.)
+(Without the `‑XNoRecordSelectorFunctions` flag, field selector function `x` would be exported.)

-There's an effect on **importing** modules even if they don't set `-XNoMono...`, so that they are generating selector functions for record types they declare:
+There's an effect on **importing** modules even if they don't set `-XNoRecord...`, so that they are generating selector functions for record types they declare:

 - The record types imported do not have field selector functions, so compilation must not generate code to (try to) use them.